mdarifurrahmanrazu/Electrical-Circuit/README.md

 # Electrical-Circuit
-Lab Report and Lab exercise
+All type of Circuit Problem, Lab Report, and Lab exercise